elanmed/ff.nvim/README.md

     - Modified buffers
     - The alternate buffer
     - The current buffer
-    - The basename of the current file (with and without an extension)
+    - The basename of the result (with and without an extension)
-    - The fuzzy score of the filename against the current input
+    - The fuzzy score of the result against the current input

 ## Status
 - Works fine, API is not yet stable